fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Friday
 {% include alert.html class='danger' title='Reading Reflection' text="
-- This is a double reflection: 600 words, worth 20 pts.
+- This is a double (in length and points) reflection: 600 words, worth 20 pts.
-- How did Maza's approach (using thematic questions) to survey recent historiographical changes help you learn more about historiography than you could via Popkin?
+- How did Maza's approach (using thematic questions) to survey recent historiographical changes help you learn more about historiography than you could/did via Popkin?
 GIVE EXAMPLES!
 - How was this approach more limiting and/or confusing than Popkin's survey?
 GIVE EXAMPLES!
 "%}

 Be sure you are providing SPECIFIC examples in addition to generic statements.
 To say "Maza is useful because it's organized by question" is basically saying to me that you have no idea what's in the book.

 Remember, it's a REFLECTION, not a summary.
 Any brief summary should be in the service of providing examples and illustrating your informed opinion on the questions.
 I'm looking for your familiarity with the Maza book as a whole; there is a not a list of stuff you're supposed to mention.